sudheerj/angular-interview-questions/README.md

       3. **dash-case (or "kebab-case"):** The descriptive part of file names, component selectors uses dashes between the words.
 For example, "app-user-list".
       4. **UPPER_UNDERSCORE_CASE:** All constants uses capital letters connected with underscores.
 For example, "NUMBER_OF_USERS".

+ 125. ### What are the class decorators in Angular?
+      A class decorator is a decorator that appears immediately before a class definition, which declares the class to be of the given type, and provides metadata suitable to the type
+      The following list of decorators comes under class decorators,
+      1. @Component()
+      2. @Directive()
+      3. @Pipe()
+      4. @Injectable()
+      5. @NgModule()